CallumJSuth/Portfolio/week5_documentation.md

 ```

-<summary>: This comment explains the purpose of the InitDatabase method.
+This comment explains the purpose of the InitDatabase method.
 It mentions that the method is responsible for initializing the SQLite database connection.

-<returns>: This tag describes the return value of the method, which is an asynchronous task.
+returns : This tag describes the return value of the method, which is an asynchronous task.

 ## GetItemsAsync Method